syncfusion-content/xamarin-docs/Xamarin/SfListView/Overview.md

 * Header and Footer with sticky options.

-* Supports load more data at runtime automatically or manually when end of list is reached.
+* Supports load more data automatically or manually at runtime, when end of list is reached.

 ## Advantages of SfListView over Xamarin Forms ListView